'You Can Only Demean People So Much.' Minneapolis Activists Aren't Surprised a National Movement Started There

 For activists like Richardson, it’s no surprise to find Minneapolis at the center of the national uprising underway.
 The city, they say, has a long record of police brutality that is symptomatic of broader racial injustice issues that go back generations.
 For years, Minneapolis’ large network of activists and organizers have been fighting for reforms to help close the poverty gap for the black community, and demanding the city stop increasing the budget of the police department, which they say targets members of their communities.
 They’ve held press conferences.
 They’ve gone to city council meetings.
 They’ve lobbied the state legislature.
 And they’ve cautioned what could happen if officials don’t tackle the twin crises of economic disparity and what they say is an overly aggressive police force.

-“The reality is that our city and Minneapolis and elected officials were warned several years ago that this was likely to happen if they did not reign in the Minneapolis police department and also address the economic inequality that African-Americans here face,” says Nekima Levy Armstrong, a civil rights attorney and founder of the Racial Justice Network.
+“The reality is that our city and Minneapolis and elected officials were warned several years ago that this was likely to happen if they did not rein in the Minneapolis police department and also address the economic inequality that African-Americans here face,” says Nekima Levy Armstrong, a civil rights attorney and founder of the Racial Justice Network.
 “They failed to take action and so this is really the outcome of that.”

 When the Black Lives Matter movement took hold nationally after Eric Garner and Michael Brown died at the hands of police in 2014, solidarity protests also broke out in Minnesota.
 Demonstrators occupied the Mall of America, a major regional attraction, and shut down major highways.
 The next year, protests erupted again after police shot and killed Jamar Clark, an unarmed black man, in North Minneapolis, and in 2016, after a police officer shot and killed Philando Castile, whose girlfriend live streamed part of the incident in a Minneapolis suburb.
 In both cases, there was no police conviction.